Towards Evaluation of Cross-document Coreference Resolution Models Using Datasets with Diverse Annotation Schemes: Coreference anaphora in CDCR

 \subsubsection{Mentions}

-ECB+ dataset, the annotation process is centered around events as main concept-holders.
-Each event is described using four components, i.e., action, time, location, and participant \cite{cybulska-vossen-2014-using}.
-Due to its focus on events, NP and VP phrases are annotated as mentions only if defining an event, resulting later in (1) many in-text mentions of entities being not annotated and thus not part of annotated coreference chains or new non-event-centric coreference chains, (2) many event or entity singleton-mentions of entities, e.g., location, that occurred only once describing an event.
+In the ECB+ dataset, the annotation process is centered around events as main concept-holders.
+Four components describe each event, i.e., action, time, location, and participant \cite{cybulska-vossen-2014-using}.
+Due to its focus on events, NP and VP phrases are annotated as mentions only if defining an event, resulting later in (1) many in-text mentions of entities not being annotated and, thus, not being part of the dataset’s annotated coreference chains or new non-event-centric coreference chains, (2) many action or entity singleton-mentions that occur only once.
+For human and non-human participants ECB+ allows annotating pronouns.

 In contrast, in NewsWCL50, all mentions are annotated if at least five candidate phrases occur in at least one document in NewsWCL50 \cite{Hamborg2019a}.
 The goal is to identify the most frequently reported concepts within the related news articles.
 NewsWCL50 annotates mentions of NPs and VPs.
-The annotation scheme distinguishes the mention chains referring to actors, actions, objects, events, geo-political entities (GPE), and abstract entities \cite{poesio-artstein-2008-anaphoric}.
-NewsWCL50 does not annotate date-time and annotates locations if they are frequently reported concepts.
+The annotation scheme distinguishes the mention chains referring to actors, actions, objects, events, geo-political entities (GPE), and abstract entities \cite{poesio-artstein-2008-anaphoric}\footnote{Event mentions are identified in ECB+ as those that belong to the types ``action'' and ``negative action.''
+In NewsWCL50, the event mention types belong to ``action,'' ``event,'' and ``misc.''}.
+NewsWCL50 excluded annotating any pronouns.
+Although, the authors stated that they annotated a concept if a number of mentions reached a certain amount, we identified a few inconsistencies across the dataset.
+For example, some GPEs we annotated with fewer mentions or multiple frequently occurring concepts with 5-10 mentions were not annotated.
+Moreover, concepts that refer to date-time and locations (if not referring to GPEs) are excluded from annotations.